Learn the different stages of development - physical, social, emotional, brain, speech and hearing.

 Learn about your child’s physical development at each stage:

 Birth to age three is an important time for brain development.
-This is when, through play and day to day interactions, connections in the brain are made.
+The number of connections in the brain created at this time, through play and day to day interactions, are more now than at any other time after birth!
 The more connections made, the more the brain develops.

 Learn about your child’s cognitive development at each stage: